MaimonLab/SiffPy/siffpy/README.md

 ## SiffTrac

 Code for `FicTrac` files output by @tmohren's ROS implementations of `FicTrac`.
 Also contains functionality linking these data to imaging data from the `.siff`.
+Used by the `SiffPlot` submodule but only in its `TracPlot` classes.

 ## SiffPlot